jricciardi/ai-writing-dignity/readme.md

 # AI Writing Dignity

 An editorial-style site exploring how to use AI to become a better writer—guided by a skeptical, seasoned editor-in-chief perspective.
-Interactive glossary “hover” tooltips provide RPG-style context on key terms.
+Interactive glossary “hover” tooltips provide cRPG-style context on key terms.

 ## Tech
 - Vite + React + TypeScript